mohanadaskavin8-debug/23BinLaden/replit.md

 ## 🎯 Project Goals

-The goal was to create a professional digital home for 23 Bin Laden that makes it easy for visitors and fans to discover the artist, explore their content, and connect with their online presence.
+The goal of this project was to create a professional digital home for 23 Bin Laden that makes it easy for visitors and fans to discover the artist, explore their content, and connect with their online presence.

 The website focuses on: